Northern Nevada RAVE Family Foundation

 Duties and Responsibilities:

-- Facilitate and present to potential new families through recruitment presentations.
+- Facilitate and make presentations to potential new volunteers through recruitment.

 - Minimum of 2 years nonprofit organization employment or volunteer experience